-The Australian parliament just recently passed an unheard-of surveillance bill that crushes all efforts for privacy in recent years.
-Police will be able to infiltrate your device to collect and delete data at their discretion.
+The Australian parliament recently passed an unheard-of surveillance bill that crushes all efforts for privacy in recent years.
+Police can infiltrate your device to collect and delete data at their discretion.

 Your social media accounts are vulnerable as well.
 Law enforcement can take them over without a judge’s warrant.

-We’re totally okay with that.
-What we’re not okay with is how it aims to achieve that goal.
+We’re okay with that.
+We’re not okay with how it aims to achieve that goal.
 This bill gives the Australian Criminal Intelligence Commission (ACIC) and the Australian Federal Police (AFP) three new prerogatives:

 So, if you or anybody you know becomes part of an investigation for a crime, the Australian police will be in their right to take control of your online accounts.
 They can modify your public information however they want to, with no foreseeable limits.

-What’s even better is that, in order to issue one of these warrants, the Administrative Appeals Tribunal doesn’t even need a judge’s warrant.
+Even better, the Administrative Appeals Tribunal doesn’t even need a judge’s warrant to issue one of these warrants.
 A member of the Tribunal can do so at any time, whether the justification is good or bad.

 It makes matters worse that the Surveillance Bill forces companies to obey and assist the police in this endeavor.
-Any Australian company, system administrator or data controller will be legally compelled to actively help the police in adding, copying, modifying, or deleting the data of a subject under investigation.
+Any Australian company, system administrator, or data controller will be legally compelled to actively help the police add, copy, modify, or delete the data of a subject under investigation.

 The penalty for a company that disobeys this is jail for up to ten years.
 Things are looking better and better, right?

 Terrorism and child exploitation – that’s what politicians argue the Surveillance Bill is for.
-But the truth is the bill allows the police to apply these prerogatives on any “serious Commonwealth offence” or a State Offence with a “federal aspect.”
-Now, this doesn’t sound like it only refers to child exploitation and terrorism, does it?
+But the truth is the bill allows the police to apply these prerogatives on any “serious Commonwealth offense” or a State Offence with a “federal aspect.”
+This doesn’t sound like it only refers to child exploitation and terrorism, does it?

-Because it doesn’t.
-This specific wording refers to any offence punishable by at least three years of imprisonment.
+Because it doesn’t, this specific wording refers to any offense punishable by at least three years of imprisonment.
 This includes acts of piracy, terrorism, violence, company violations, and sharing child abuse material.
 Even acts of tax evasion fall under this umbrella.

 That’s what the new Australian Surveillance Bill is, effectively.
 It’s a deliberate execution of privacy and even human rights.
 Lawyer Angus Murray, Chair of Electronic Frontiers Australia’s Policy Team, talks about law enforcement being reduced to mere hackers: